tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
-The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which matches the ClientHelloOuter except that the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
-This value does not include the four-byte header from the Handshake structure.
+The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}} for TLS and
+{{Section 5.3 of RFC9147}} for DTLS, which matches the ClientHelloOuter except that the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
+This value does not include Handshake structure's four-byte header in TLS, nor twelve-byte header in DTLS.

 # Client Behavior